digital-chemistry-laboratory/morfeus/docs/cone_angle.rst

 Background
 **********

-Cone angles is a method invented by Tolman for assesing the steric size of ligands [2]_.
+Cone angles is a method invented by Tolman for assessing the steric size of ligands [2]_.
 The original Tolman cone angles for phosphines have problems with asymmetric ligands and are not implemented in this package.
 Instead, the exact cone angles [1]_ are used.
 These are also defined for multidentate ligands.